WeberNick/masterDB/README.md

 ## Project Structure

 ### buffer
+Implementation of the buffer pool
+For further informations, take a look at [src/buffer/README.md](/src/buffer/README.md)
 ### cli
+Implementation of a command line interface.
+By executing queries via the command line interface, the system can be controlled.
+For further informations, take a look at [src/cli/README.md](/src/cli/README.md)
 ### infra
+Various helper files and functionalities.
+For further informations, take a look at [src/infra/README.md](/src/infra/README.md)
 ### interpreter
+Implementation of various low level page interpreter working on the bits and bytes of pages.
+For further informations, take a look at [src/interpreter/README.md](/src/interpreter/README.md)
 ### main
+Implementation of the database instance manager and main-method.
+For further informations, take a look at [src/main/README.md](/src/main/README.md)
 ### partition
+Implementation of raw partitions (partitions for raw/block devices), file partitions (working on files in the file system) and the partition manager (managing all partitions).
+For further informations, take a look at [src/partition/README.md](/src/partition/README.md)
 ### segment
+Implementation of free space management segments (segments with a free space management of pages) and segments for the N-ary storage model (NSM)
+For further informations, take a look at [src/segment/README.md](/src/segment/README.md)
 ### threading
+Implementation of the threadpool.
+For further informations, take a look at [src/threading/README.md](/src/threading/README.md)

 ## Getting Started
 The build and installation process will be described in the following.
 Follow the [Quick Start Guide](#quick-start-guide) for a fast installation and get the system running.